Crossfire83/Curso_IA_BSG/README.md

    6. Disable Object lock.
 4. For the Bedrock Model, this project already uses Bedrock integration, so no additional setup is needed.

+### Github

+1. Create a Personal Access Token (PAT) (Classic) on github.
+   1. Mark the "repo" and "read:packages" permissions.
+   2. Click on "Generate token" button at the bottom.
+   3. Copy the Personal Access Token generated in your favorite text editor.

 ### Azure

 1. Create your [Azure](https://portal.azure.com) account.